537Studio/537Clock/README.en.md

 #### **User Agreement**:

 Press the "L" button on the pause panel.
 This software uses the GNU GPL-3.0 open source license, and the open source license web page (https://www.gnu.org/licenses/lgpl-3.0-standalone.html) will be opened using the default browser of the system.
-> The Software is open sourced on the Gitee platform under the GPL-3.0 Open Source License and is available for modification and distribution by anyone (https://gitee.com/FTS-537Studio/537Clock).
+> The Software is open sourced on the Gitee and GitHub platform under the GPL-3.0 Open Source License and is available for modification and distribution by anyone(Gitee: https://gitee.com/FTS-537Studio/537Clock ; GitHub: https://github.com/537Studio/537Clock).

-#### **Open Source Website** (for 1.1 and later):
+#### **Open Source Website** (for 1.1 and above):

 Pressing the "o" button in the pause panel will display the addresses of all repositories of the software (including Gitee and GitHub).
 Press the corresponding button, and the software will use the system's default browser to open the relevant Git repository web page.